+The spandrel is what connects the deck to the arch, and in the Iron Bridge we see that they are circles.
 They are there for essentially decoration, whereas for the Craigellachie we have triangles, and those spandrel's are there for support.

-Even though in this analysis we see that the Craigellachie Bridge essentially, say, wins in the context of measuring for structural art, it doesn't destroy the idea that the it was so innovative using this material iron for the first time.
-It is a very come the President of the first formal engineering society, The Institution of Civil Engineers which is still in existence today in Great Britain.
+Even though in this analysis we see that the Craigellachie Bridge essentially, say, wins in the context of measuring for structural art, it doesn't destroy the idea that the Iron Bridge is a great work, because it was so innovative using this material iron for the first time.
+It is a very important structural work.

+Thomas Telford goes on to become the President of the first formal engineering society, The Institution of Civil Engineers which is still in existence today in Great Britain.
 He is the leading engineer of the modern world and he also considered himself an artist.